Voting Rules for Accurate Democracy. Voting Systems. Rules Introduction. Voting Negatives.

 ......................

-Accurate Democracy argues that freedom is highly correlated with the ability to vote effectively.
+Accurate Democracy argues that freedom is correlated with the ability to vote effectively.

-Russia has an excellent constitution.
-But its citizen do not have effective votes.
-The Swiss have direct democracy on many issues.
+Some say Russia has a very good constitution.
+But most observers say its citizens have only weak votes.
+(For example, the regional govenors are not elected but appointed, sometimes despite public opinion.)
+The Swiss have direct democracy on many issues, including taxes, so the Swiss voters are powerful.
 Who is freer the Russians or the Swiss?
-Which do you think is a kleptocracy?
+Which country do you think is more of a kleptocracy?